SarwanShah/8-Bit-Arithmetic-Operations-on-Atmega328/README.md

 # 8-bit Arithmetic Operations on ATMEGA328

 ## 📌 Project Overview
-This project was developed under the **EE375 Microcontrollers and Interfacing** course at Habib University during Fall 2018 This project demonstrates **8-bit arithmetic operations** on a sequence of **10 value pairs**, where the operations (`+`, `-`, `*`, `/`) are defined using **ASCII characters**.
+This project was developed under the **EE375 Microcontrollers and Interfacing** course at Habib University during Spring 2019 This project demonstrates **8-bit arithmetic operations** on a sequence of **10 value pairs**, where the operations (`+`, `-`, `*`, `/`) are defined using **ASCII characters**.
 The data and operations are stored in the **ATMEGA328 Program Flash Memory (ROM)** at address `0x200`.
 The computed results are then stored in the **Internal RAM (IRAM)** at address `0x100`.

 **REPORT: https://github.com/SarwanShah/8-Bit-Arithmetic-Operations-on-Atmega328/blob/main/Report.pdf**